Get THE RACK DEMO

 This is operational planning.
 It is what CEOs do in every other industry.
 They do not wait for production to happen and then react.
 They forecast production and prepare.

 Without female health tracking, you cannot forecast.
-You can only react.
+You are reacting.

 The Minimum Viable System